xuanyiguang/sudoku/README.md

 	* If the number of feasible values is 0 for some cell, this would be a dead end (i.e., some value filled earlier in the recursion is wrong).
 Search in the current iteration will finish without returning anything.
 	* If all the cells are filled successfully, a solution is found.
 By convention, published sudoku should have one unique solution.

+I start from the simplest sudoku solution and gradually add more intelligence (more code) to the search algorithm.
+See my memo below for more details.
+The current solution method can solve most of the sudoku puzzles within 1 second, so I stopped there.
+I think the current version of the sudoku solver has a good trade-off between user experience (computing time) and code complexity.

 ## How to run

 * On the command line, go to the root of the repo, and type `cd sudoku_solver` to step into the sudoku_solver folder.